comsci-uwc-isak/unit-1-project-Kelvenmanuel/README.md

 ```
 This script meets the requirement of the client for a simple installation however, it could be simplified so that the user does not need to execute the program by typing ``bash install.sh``

+### developind install for the rental car application

 ### developing the action create new car
 This process involves the inputs _,_,_,_, and the outputs:
 the following steps describe the algorithm